 The cardiovascular system is critical for delivering O2 to tissues.
-Here, we examined the cardiovascular responses to progressive hypoxia in four high-altitude Andean duck species compared with four related low-altitude populations in North America, tested at their native altitude.
-Ducks were exposed to stepwise decreases in inspired partial pressure of O2 while we monitored heart rate, O2 consumption rate, blood O2 saturation, haematocrit (Hct) and blood haemoglobin (Hb) concentration.
-We calculated O2 pulse (the product of stroke volume and the arterial-venous O2 content difference), blood O2 concentration and heart rate variability.
+Here we examine the cardiovascular responses to progressive hypoxia in four high-altitude Andean duck species compared to four related low-altitude populations in North America, tested at their native altitude.
+Ducks were exposed to stepwise decreases in inspired partial pressure of O2 while we monitored heart rate, O2 consumption rate, blood O2 saturation, haematocrit (Hct), and blood haemoglobin concentration [Hb].
+We calculated O2 pulse (the product of stroke volume and the arterial-venous O2 content difference), blood O2 concentration, and heart rate variability.
 Regardless of altitude, all eight populations maintained O2 consumption rate with minimal change in heart rate or O2 pulse, indicating that O2 consumption was maintained by either a constant arterial-venous O2 content difference (an increase in the relative O2 extracted from arterial blood) or by a combination of changes in stroke volume and the arterial-venous O2 content difference.
-Three high-altitude taxa (yellow-billed pintails, cinnamon teal and speckled teal) had higher Hct and Hb concentration, increasing the O2 content of arterial blood, and potentially providing a greater reserve for enhancing O2 delivery during hypoxia.
-Hct and Hb concentration between low- and high-altitude populations of ruddy duck were similar, representing a potential adaptation to diving life.
+Three high-altitude taxa (yellow-billed pintails, cinnamon teal, and speckled teal) had higher Hct and [Hb], increasing the O2 content of arterial blood, and potentially providing a greater reserve for enhancing O2 delivery during hypoxia.
+Hct and [Hb] between low- and high-altitude populations of ruddy duck were similar, representing a potential adaptation to diving life.
 Heart rate variability was generally lower in high-altitude ducks, concurrent with similar or lower heart rates than low-altitude ducks, suggesting a reduction in vagal and sympathetic tone.
-These unique features of the Andean ducks differ from previous observations in both Andean geese and bar-headed geese, neither of which exhibit significant elevations in Hct or Hb concentration compared with their low-altitude relatives, revealing yet another avian strategy for coping with high altitude.
+These unique features of the Andean ducks differ from previous observations in both Andean geese and bar-headed geese, neither of which exhibit significant elevations in Hct or [Hb] compared to their low-altitude relatives, revealing yet another avian strategy for coping with high altitude.